mbwong/mbwong.github.com/_posts/2014-09-27-our-fight-for-democracy.md

 ---
-tags: hong kong
+tags: hongkong
-title: Our fight for democracy - An open letter to Benny Tai
+title: Our fight for democracy
 layout: post
 ---

+## An open letter to Benny Tai

 Dear Prof Tai,